RicardoArielSouza/RicardoArielSouza/README.md

 My name is Ricardo Ariel.
 I am looking for an opportunity to work again after making a career transition to TI.
 My aim is to promote Cybersecurity and Security Driven Development.

 #### About me:
-- 💻 I'm currently undergraduating in Digital Security.
+- 💻 I have a degree in Digital Security.
-- ☕ I’m currently learning Kotlin and Cybersecurity.
+- ☕ I’m currently learning Cybersecurity with a focus on networks and mobile devices.
 - 💡 I’m looking to collaborate on any open source project.
 - 🔭 I'm searching for a job in Cybersecurity.
-- 🎓 You can ask me anything, I'll gladly answer if I can.
+- 🎓 I know how to program in Kotlin and Java.